Helping travelers to Italy since 2008

 Try to make your plans around May Day.
 Don't travel unless you have no choice - stay where you are and enjoy relaxing for the day.

-Shops, restaurants and banks - will they be open or closed on May Day?
+Shops, restaurants and banks - will they be open or closed?

 You'll find all banks, post offices, schools and public buildings are closed on May Day.
-ATMs (also known as cash machines / "holes in the wall") of course are open, but fairly frequently run out of cash.
+ATMs (also known as cash machines or 'the hole in the wall') of course are open, but fairly frequently run out of cash.
 So be prepared - make sure you do your banking in April!

 Shops and restaurants are more unpredictable.
 Previously, almost everything was closed on May Day - it was considered a day of rest.